sesise0307/europython2023-package/README.md

 ### To (Your Own) Python Package

-- What is a package and why we do we want to use it?
+- What is a package and why do we want to use it?
 - How to create a (minimal) package
 - How to import and use
 - [Live refactoring examples](./notebook/6_installing_and_using_the_package.ipynb)